enajeeb/phalcon-boilerplate/README.md

         </Directory>
     </VirtualHost>

+After the above configuration, you should be able to load the page using http://localhost:9003

 ### Setup Database
 This example uses MySQL database.
 Use the included sql file to setup and initailize your database.